zowe/community/Technical-Steering-Committee/issues.md

 - severity-medium - A bug where workaround exists or that does not prevent the usage of the Zowe or the use case, just makes it more complex
 - severity-low - A bug that makes the usage of the Zowe less convenient but does not impact key use cases

-When figuring out the next issue to work on the squad take into account the amount of thumbs-ups the users gave to the specific issue.
-The squad can find the information on the issues tab in the Github as shown on the figure 1.
+When figuring out the next issue to work on the squad take into account the amount and type of engagements as well as the willingness of the author to help with resolution of the issue.
+One of the good ways to show interest is to use thumbs-up.
+The amount of thumbs-ups the users gave to the specific issue is on the issues tab in the Github as shown on the figure 1.

 ![Thumbs-up view](issues-thumbs-up.png "Figure 1: Thumbs-up view")